mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 [TODO: Add screenshot of style guide](https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit#heading=h.qwnjmopyhpr6)

-Avoid the temptation to create rules for every situation you can imagine.
+Avoid the temptation to create rules for every imaginable scenario.
 Limit the style guide to issues that come up frequently for your site.
 For example, Is It Keto focuses on the keto diet, so my style guide had detailed instructions on how to format food measurements and how to abbreviate words like "carbohydrates" and "ketogenic."

-Make it a Google Doc or a wiki where there's a single, authoritative copy of it that's easy to update.
+Make it a Google Doc or a wiki so that there's a single, authoritative copy of it that's easy to update.
 If the style guide is trapped in an email or PDF, it's difficult to ensure that everyone's working from the latest version.

 Your style guide is a living document, and you should continue updating it as you work with your writers.
 For example, if you see a writer omitting the [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma), but you're an ardent supporter, resist the temptation to simply correct the mistake.
-Instead, update your style guide to mention that writers should use the Oxford comma, and point the writer to this new section.
+Instead, update your style guide to mention that writers should use the Oxford comma, and point the writer to this new section of the style guide.
 Be judicious about what you add to the style guide, however.
 The longer the guide, the harder it is for people to learn it.

 I pay my writers to learn the style guide.
 I find it's helpful for the relationship because it shows them right out of the gate that I respect their time and I'm not a client who's going to pressure them into giving me unpaid work.